EAP Open House:

 Honorarium – An honorarium of $2000 will be given to each selected artist.

 ENTRY APPLICATION – Slideroom submission process

 - Working title of exhibition

-- Two exhibition statements (100 word summary, 700 description) explaining how your work addresses the diaspora.
+- Two exhibition statements (100-word summary, 700-word description) explaining how your work addresses the diaspora.
 How does your work reflect or engage with ideas concerning the African Diaspora?